Leestake/Leestake/doc/build-unix.md

 Dependency Build Instructions: Gentoo
 -------------------------------------

-Note: Currently, there is no peercoin ebuild available in overlay
+Note: Currently, there is no Leestake ebuild available in overlay

 	emerge -av1 --noreplace dev-libs/boost dev-libs/glib dev-libs/openssl sys-libs/db:4.8

 Note: If you like to have UPnP support, you need to install net-libs/miniupnpc.

 Take the following steps to build (no UPnP support):
-	cd ${PEERCOIN_DIR}/src
+	cd ${Leestake_DIR}/src
 	make -f makefile.unix USE_UPNP= USE_IPV6=1 BDB_INCLUDE_PATH='/usr/include/db4.8'
-	strip peercoind
+	strip Leestaked

 Notes
 -----
-The release is built with GCC and then "strip peercoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip Leestaked" to strip the debug symbols, which reduces the executable size by about 90%.